eternaltyro/openstack-advanced-guide/havana/database.md

     $ ssh-copy-id -i ~/.ssh/id_rsa.pub postgres@10.1.7.2
     postgres@10.1.7.2's password:

 Repeat this for each replica.
 Now let's set up the host based authentication for the servers.
-Add the following line to the pg_hba.conf file
+We can authorize individual servers or an entire CIDR depending on requirements Add the following lines to the pg_hba.conf file:

     host    replication    argusfilch    10.1.7.0/24    trust
+    host    replication    argusfilch    10.1.7.2/32    trust

 This trusts all connections to the database _replication_ from user _argusfilch_ from network 10.1.7.0/24 which is dedicated for the database servers.
 This could potentially be a security risk and you should consider using md5 in place of trust.

-## Preparing the master server
+Now let us create the user __argusfilch__ which can do replication.

+    postgres=# create role argusfilch password 'mrsnorris' LOGIN REPLICATION;

 We create a user specifically for replication since this user need not be superuser.
 We give this user permission to access a special database for replication called... replication!
 I have named the user _argusfilch_ after the infamous grumpy caretaker from the Harry Potter book series.

+## Preparing the master server

-On the master server, edit the postgresql.conf directory to set the following parameters:
+Let us set up replication on the master server.
+Here, we set the archival level and the command to be executed "to" archive the WALs.
+Edit the postgresql.conf directory to set the following parameters:

     wal_level = hot_standby
     archive_mode = on
-    archive_command = 'rsync -W -az %p postgres@$SLAVE_IP_HERE:/pgdata/WAL_Archive/'
+    archive_command = 'rsync -W -az %p postgres@10.1.7.2:/var/lib/postgresql/walarchive/'
     max_wal_senders = 6
     wal_keep_segments = 100

+Where hot_standby means the archival is quicker than usual. archive_command is basically any command that ships the WALs to a location that is easily accessible by the slave servers.
+In this example, we have used rsync to copy the WAL files to a directory on the slaves postgres home directory.
+Note: The directory must exists and MUST be empty the first time the command runs.
+So on the slave, run the following commands to create a directory accessible by postgres user on that server:

+    $ mkdir -m 0755 -p /var/lib/postgresql/walarchive
+    $ chown -R postgres:postgres /var/lib/postgresql/walarchive

+Now let us restart the master PostgreSQL server.
+You should begin seeing the _walarchive_ directory populated once restart is complete.

+    $ pg_ctlcluster 9.3 main restart

+## Preparing the slave servers

+Login to the slave servers and use the pg_basebackup tool to copy a base backup of the master server into the postgres data directory of all the slaves.

+    $ pg_basebackup -D /var/lib/postgresql/9.3/main -F p -X s -h 10.1.7.1 -p 5432 -U argusfilch -w

+We should now have a data directory that is populated.
+Now that we have a basic point-in-time backup of the master server, we have to let the slave know how to connect to the master server to recieve a continuous stream of data and change logs.
+For this, we create a file called _recovery.conf_ under the PostgreSQL data directory and populate it like so:

+    standby_mode = on
+    trigger_file = '/tmp/promoted'
+    primary_conninfo = 'host=10.1.7.1 port=5432 user=argusfilch password=mrsnorris'
+    restore_command = 'cp /var/lib/postgresql/walarchive/%f "%p"' >> /var/lib/postgresql/restore.log 2>&1
+    recovery_target_timeline = 'latest'

+There are certain risks to be concerned.
+One is the plain text password.
+This can be skipped when using 'trust' in pg_hba.conf of the master server.
+Second is the data growth of both the WAL files and the log file.
+The logs need to be rotated.
+Note: There are some interesting pg tools in /usr/lib/postgresql/9.x/bin.

+TODO: WAL Archive cleanup.

+Now let us edit the postgresql.conf file.
+We could copy over the master's postgresql.conf file and modify it if we want.
+Set the value according to your network speed.

+    hot_standby = on
+    max_standby_archive_delay = 1min
+    max_standby_streaming_delay = 1min
+    hot_standby_feedback = on

+Restart PostgreSQL on the slave to check if replication is functional.
+Make some changes in the master server and check if it's being propagated in time.

+    $ pg_ctlcluster 9.3 main restart